THE EPISTLE OF ST. PAUL TO THE GALATIANS

-Chapter 2 and 3 of Galatians are Paul's first discussion of his argument of justification by faith in Jesus Christ as the road to salvation, and not in adherence to the Law of Moses.
+Justification by faith in Jesus Christ as the road to salvation is a preeminent theme in Galatians, and is first expressed in Chapters 2 and 3.
+He further points out the ineffectiveness of adherence to the Law of Moses alone.
 This theme is more fully developed in his Letter to the Romans.

 Passages often quoted from Galatians are Chapters 2:19-20, that Paul "has been crucified in Christ;" Chapter 3:26-29, that we are all children of God through faith in Christ Jesus; Chapter 4:4-6 on the fullness of time and the Spirit of His Son; and Chapter 5:16-25, which contrasts the Fruits of the Spirit versus the works of the Flesh.
 The nine Fruits of the Spirit are love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control (5:22-23).
 In Galatians 6:7, St. Paul emphasizes the importance of good works, for one truly reaps what one sows.

 The following Scripture is the New American Standard Bible, copyright 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1975, 1977, 1995 by the Lockman Foundation, La Habra, California.
 All rights reserved.
 The Lockman Foundation publishes the New American Standard Bible (1977), La Biblia de las Américas (1986), the New American Standard Bible Update (1995), Nueva Biblia Latinoamericana de Hoy (2005), and the Amplified Bible (2015).
 Used by Permission. www.lockman.org.